dmkael/python-project-52/README.md

 </details>

 You can clone the repository and subsequently deploy it on a hosting service.
-The existing commands in the __Makefile__ may be useful to you for debugging and building..
+The existing commands in the __Makefile__ may be useful to you for debugging and building.